What You Need to Know About Vitamin D

 A fair-skinned person wearing a bathing suit needs about 5 to 15 minutes of midday sun exposure a few times a week to get the recommended doses.
 Someone with very dark skin will need 50 to 150 minutes in the sun.
 However, again, it’s not so simple.
 Absorption can be impacted by cloud cover, air pollution, sunscreen, latitude, altitude, and your age.
 It’s generally assumed that most people do not get adequate vitamin D from the sun and in fact, sunbathing is not generally recommended for skin health reasons.

-Vitamin D toxicity results in high calcium in the blood.
-Do not exceed 2,000 IU.
-A common cause is taking both a multivitamin and vitamin D supplement.
+Getting too much vitamin D can lead to a build up of calcium in the blood, which can cause kidney stones.
+Do not exceed 2,000 IU per day without talking to your dietitian or doctor.
+A common cause of vitamin D toxicity is taking both a multivitamin and vitamin D supplement.

 Image by Helin Loik-Tomson